cdlhub/documentation/md/DataConversionComponents.md

 | to_agg_id                | int    |    4   | Oasis Financial Module to_agg_id               |     1       |

 * All fields must have integer values and no nulls
-* Must have at least one level where level_id = 1, 2, 3 ...
+* Must have at least one level, starting from level_id = 1, 2 3 ...
 * For level_id = 1, the set of values in from_agg_id must be equal to the set of item_ids in the input ground up loss stream (which has fields event_id, item_id, idx, gul).
 Therefore level 1 always defines a group of items.
 * For subsequent levels, the from_agg_id must be the distinct values from the previous level to_agg_id field.
 * The from_agg_id and to_agg_id values, for each level, should be a contiguous block of integers (a sequence with no gaps).
 This is not a strict rule in this version and it will work with non-contiguous integers, but it is recommended as best practice.